shagunsinghal2207/fetchDyanamic-employee-information-in-object-oriented-javascript/README.md

-# fetchDyanamic-employee-information-in-object-oriented-javascript
+# OJS-Employee
-get all the employee information from json in dynamically created table
+Get all the Employee Data from json